Caecilius21/silver-csv-parser/README.md

 ## clear pycache

-Get-ChildItem -Path . -Recurse -Filter **pycache** | Remove-Item -Force -Recurse Get-ChildItem -Path . -Recurse -Filter \*.pyc | Remove-Item -Force
+Get-ChildItem -Path . -Recurse -Filter **pycache** | Remove-Item -Force -Recurse Get-ChildItem -Path . -Recurse -Filter **.pyc** | Remove-Item -Force

+## Possible improvements

+create a general context for the app:

+- When deleting or adding data to the database, it will automatically refresh the table
+- Add a job that automatically fetch data using either lambda functions, or airflow -